ReScience/ReScience-submission/article/senden-schuecker-hahne-diesmann-goebel-2018.md

 # Introduction

-We provide an implementation of the saccade generator (SG); a rate neuron model of neural circuitry in the reticular formation proposed by Gancarz & Grossberg [@Gancarz1998].
+In 2013 the European Comission launched the Human Brain Project ([HBP](https://www.humanbrainproject.eu/en/)) tasked to build a research infrastructure spurring pan-european collaboration.
+Collaboration at such a scale, involving both empirically-oriented and theoretical neuroscientists, offers the unique opportunity to develop large-scale models of the brain.
+Specifically, individual research groups might develop models of distinct brain regions which can subsequently be combined into a unified whole.
+To facilitate this colaboration, the HBP encourages the utilization of publicly available, widely used, and actively developed neural simulation frameworks such as NEST [@Gewaltig2007].
+In light of this, the NEST framework has recently been extended to support simulation of functionally inspired rate neuron models in addition to biologically grounded spiking neuron models [@Hahne2017].
+Here we make use of this new functionality of the NEST framework (v2.16.0) to provide an implementation of the saccade generator (SG); a rate neuron model of neural circuitry in the reticular formation proposed by Gancarz & Grossberg [@Gancarz1998].
 The SG is an integral part of the eye movement system [@Grossberg2012] and as such vital for developing large-scale architectures of visuo-motor integration.
-For this reason it is of interest to implement the model in a publicly available, widely used, and actively developed neural simulation framework such as NEST [@Gewaltig2007].
 We show that the model translates well to the NEST framework as our implementation faithfully reproduces all simulation results reported in the original publication.
 Our code uses the Python interface [@Eppler2008] for legibility with both model and analysis scripts being implemented using Python 2.7.12.

 # Methods